 Investment in the Peak Gold JV.
 The Company's consolidated financial statements include the investment in the Peak Gold JV, which is accounted for under the equity method.
-The Company has designated one of the three members of the Management Committee and on September 30, 2021 held a 30.0% ownership interest in the Peak Gold JV.
-KG Mining serves as the manager of the Peak Gold JV and manages, directs, and controls operations of the Peak Gold JV.
-The Company recorded its investment at the historical cost of the assets contributed.
-The cumulative losses of the Peak Gold JV exceed the historical cost of the assets contributed to the Peak Gold JV; therefore, the Company's investment in the Peak Gold JV as of September 30, 2021 is zero.
+The Company has designated one of the three members of the Management Committee and on December 31, 2021 held a 30.0% ownership interest in the Peak Gold JV.
+Robert Manager of the Peak Gold JV and manages, directs, and controls operations of the Peak Gold JV.
+The Company recorded its investment at the historical cost of the assests contributed.
+The cumulative losses of the Peak Gold JV as of December 31, 2021 is zero.
 The portion of the cumulative loss that exceeds the Company's investment will be suspended and recognized against earnings, if any, from the investment in the Peak Gold JV in future periods.

 Business Combinations.
-In determining whether an acquisition should be accounted for as a business combination or asset acquisition, the Company first determines whether substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets.
-If this is the case, the single identifiable asset or the group of similar assets is not deemed to be a business, and is instead deemed to be an asset.
-If this is not the case, the Company then further evaluates whether the single identifiable asset or group of similar identifiable assets and activities includes, at a minimum, an input and a substantive process that together significantly contribute to the ability to create outputs.
+In determining whether an acquisition should be accounted for as a business combination or asset acquisition, the Company first determines whether substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets to the single identifiable asset and activities includes, at a minimum, an input and a substantive process that together significantly contribute to the ability to create outputs.
 If so, the Company concludes that the single identifiable asset or group of similar identifiable assets and activities is a business.
 The Company accounts for business combinations using the acquisition method of accounting.
-Application of this method of accounting requires that (i) identifiable assets acquired (including identifiable intangible assets) and liabilities assumed generally be measured and recognized at fair value as of the acquisition date and (ii) the excess of the purchase price over the net fair value of identifiable assets acquired and liabilities assumed be recognized as goodwill, which is not amortized for accounting purposes but is subject to testing for impairment at least annually.
+Application of this method of accounting requires that (i) identifiable assets acquired (including identifiable assets) and liabilities assumed generally be measured and recognized at fair value as of the acquisition date and (ii) the excess of the purchase price over the net fair value of identifiable assets acquired and liabilities assumed be recognized as goodwill, which is not amortized for accounting purposes but is subject to testing for impairment at least annually.
 The Company measures and recognizes asset acquisitions that are not deemed to be business combinations based on the cost to acquire the assets, which includes transaction costs.
 Goodwill is not recognized in asset acquisitions.
-Contingent consideration payable in the form of cash is recognized when payment becomes probable and reasonably estimable, unless the contingent consideration meets the definition of a derivative, in which case the amount becomes part of the asset acquisition cost to share she amount becomes part of the asset acquisition cost the shares bec
+Contingent consideration in asset acquisition cost when acquired.
+Contingent consideration payment becomes probable and reasonably estimable, unless the contingent consideration and recognized when payment becomes probable and reasonably estimable, unless the contingent consideration and recognized when the issuance of the shares becomes probable.
+Upon recognition of the contingent consideration payment, the amount is included in the cost of the acquired asset or group of assets.